HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Data and Methods

 \subsection{HI-MaNGA DR2 Catalog and Products}

-The HI-MaNGA DR2 catalog can be found at \url{https://greenbankobservatory.org/science/gbt-surveys/hi-manga/}.
+The HI-MaNGA second data release (DR2) catalog can be found at \url{https://greenbankobservatory.org/science/gbt-surveys/hi-manga/}.
 This release includes the galaxies from HI-MaNGA DR1 \citep{Masters19}, and all data products here supersede those from the earlier catalogue.
 The data will also be released as part of a Value Added Catalogue with SDSS-IV DR17, which will enable easy access alongside all MaNGA data through the \texttt{Marvin} python package \citep{Cherinka19}.

 The DR2 catalog contains {\hi} information for MaNGA galaxies in the MaNGA Product Launch (MPL) 8 sample, although does not provide {\hi} data for {\it all} 6583 galaxies in MPL-8.
-The full catalog contains 3849 galaxies, including 1822 detections and 2027 non-detections.
-There are 2135 GBT observations, with 1204 detections and 931 non-detection (this count includes the 331 galaxies from DR1).
-The remaining 1714 galaxies are those with ALFALFA data, of which 618 are detections (with counterparts found in the a.100 catalog; \citealt{Haynes18}) and 1096 are non-detections.
-For the GBT data, a ``detection" is judged by eye, with no explicit minimum $S/N$, whereas ALFALFA data have a minimum $S/N$ of 4.5.
+The full catalog contains 3818 galaxies, including 1809 detections and 2009 non-detections.
+There are 2108 GBT observations, with 1191 detections and 917 non-detections (this count includes the 331 galaxies from DR1).
+The remaining 1710 galaxies are those with ALFALFA data, of which 618 are detections (with counterparts found in the a.100 catalog; \citealt{Haynes18}) and 1092 are non-detections.
+For the GBT data, a ``detection" is judged by eye, with no explicit minimum $S/N$, although each reduced spectrum and derived quantities are inspected by a second person for quality control.
+The lowest integrated $S/N$ (defined as the total flux divided by the total flux uncertainty) among the GBT data is 1.4, although such low values are exceptionally rare; 99\% of GBT detections have integrated $S/N>3$.
+As discussed in Section~\ref{sec:alfalfa_crossmatch}, ALFALFA does not enforce a minimum $S/N$ (defined with Eq.
+4 in \citealt{Haynes18}), but detections are very rare below $S/N\sim4.5$.
 There are 149 galaxies with both GBT and ALFALFA data (these GBT data were mostly taken prior to the final release of the ALFALFA catalog when the final footprint was unknown), and we include both observations for these galaxies in this catalogue.
 See Section~\ref{sec:analysis_sample} for a description of the criteria used in this work to select which observation is incorporated into our final sample.